MrKeating07051/FactoryTalkViewSE_AlarmGenerator/README.md

 # FactoryTalk View Site Edition XML Alarm Generator

 ## Overview
 This Python script generates FactoryTalk View Site Edition (SE) XML alarm data based on input for devices and alarms.
-It creates XML alarms for devices connected to a PLC and generates a corresponding polling line and alarm messages.
+It creates XML alarms for devices connected to a PLC and generates polling tags, messages, and alarm data.
 The output is saved in a text file that includes both human-readable alarm descriptions and well-structured XML data.

 ### Key Features:
 - **Load Configuration**: Loads configuration settings from `config.json`.